-I’m currently a public servant working in the innovation ecosystem, overseeing entrepreneurship programmes by the local Universities and Polytechnics.
-I am also involved in assessing competitive research and innovation funds administered by the Ministry of Education.
+I’m a space, technology, and humanities nut—and I love the convergence of all three.
+I’m currently a public servant in the innovation ecosystem, overseeing entrepreneurship programmes by the local Universities and Polytechnics.
+That’s my day job.

 Projects and Works